 What’s in a name?
 Quite a lot as it turns out.
 What your app’s called isn’t only important from a search standpoint, but also in terms of recognition in stores and on a device.
 This Creative Bloq article outlines how to pick the right name – and the difference doing so can make.

 Getting your app’s icon right is of paramount importance.
 Icons are what grab people’s attention on stores, and what they prod on a device display.
-Michael Flarup’s Smashing Magazine how-to outlines best practice for icon creation.
-And if you need a little inspiration, check out Creative Bloq’s feature on the best iPhone app icons.
+Michael Flarup’s talk from Generate outlines best practice for icon creation.
+And if you need a little inspiration, check out our feature on the best iPhone app icons.

 Given the penchant for relative minimalism in modern operating system interfaces, colour is vitally important.
 Nick Babich’s feature explores how to create an effective colour scheme through utilising colour theory and strong use of contrast.
 Need some apps to help?
 Check out Creative Bloq’s favourite free apps for picking a colour scheme.